Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

 11. If necessary, select the checkbox of an action for which you want to perform further operations.
    The editing toolbar is displayed.
 The functions available for this specific action status are displayed, for example, the functions retry, abort, or rerun.

-12. Select the desired function after you have checked the logs, the [token status and content](#check-the-token-status-and-content), and the [execution log](#check-the-execution-log).
+12. Continue with checking the [token status and content](#check-the-token-status-and-content), and the [execution log](#check-the-execution-log).

 > [Info] You can also display a list of all actions in the *Process actions* tab, regardless of the process they are part of.
-There you can filter them according to their status and modify them simultaneously, if necessary.
-By clicking a specific action in the process actions list, the corresponding *Process ID* view will be displayed.
 For detailed information, see [Process actions](ActindoWorkFlow/UserInterface/04a_ProcessActions.md).

 ## Make a user decision

+Make a user decision, so that the workflow process can continue.
 A process will be paused if a manual action is waiting for a user decision, for example, if a business transaction needs an approval.
 For detailed information on manual actions, see [Manual action](../UserInterface/08_CoreActions.md#manual-action).

 #### Prerequisites

 - A workflow has been created, see [Create a workflow](./01_ManageWorkflows.md#create-a-workflow).
 - A workflow process has been initiated.
-- There are processes available that require a decision
+- The workflow process requires a decision.

 #### Procedure